-22. Status of retention of new employees represents the retention rate of new graduates for each year after three years from their employment. - 23.
-The wage difference between men and women is based on employees recorded on the wage ledger, and includes employees seconded from other companies and employees seconded to other companies who are paid by the Company in accordance with the terms of their secondment agreements. - 24.
-The wage difference between men and women is based on the wage ledger and is the ratio of the average wages of female workers recorded to the average wages of male workers recorded (average annual wages = total wages / number of employees).
+The wage difference between men and women is based on employees recorded on the wage ledger, and includes employees seconded from other companies and employees seconded to other companies who are paid by the Company in accordance with the terms of their secondment agreements.

+24. The wage difference between men and women is based on the wage ledger and is the ratio of the average wages of female workers recorded to the average wages of male workers recorded (average annual wages = total wages / number of employees).
 Retirement allowances are excluded from total wages, and employees on leave are excluded from the number of employees.
-In addition, associate employees who have been con indefinite-term employment based on the system for conversion to indefinite-term employment are included in regular (indefinite) workers. - 25.
-The main factors for regular workers in the difference in wages between men and women are (1) the low percentage of women in management positions, where salaries are higher, and (2) with regard to years of service, which is one of the major factors for higher salaries, the average length of service for men is at least approximately six years longer than for women as of April 1, 2023.
+In addition, associate employees who have been converted to indefinite-term employment based on the system for conversion to indefinite-term employment are included in regular (indefinite) workers.

+25. The main factors for regular workers in the difference in wages between men and women are (1) the low percentage of women in management positions, where salaries are higher, and (2) with regard to years of service, which is one of the major factors for higher salaries, the average length of service for men is at least approximately six years longer than for women as of April 1, 2023.
 The main reason for the non-regular workers is the high salaries of professional hires, which account for about 40% of the male workers.
 The wage standard is the same regardless of gender